usman125/robotont-blockly-client/README.md

 <img src="custom_block_visuals/web_app_view.png" width="500" />

+`public` folder contains the `index.html`
+To maintain the `Blockly` JavaScript files, any other custom or 3rd party JavaScript libraries  `scripts` folder is used.
+`styles` includes the basic styles needed to visually make the user interface better for the web application and Blockly workspace. `assets` contains all the images used on the app.

 ## Available Block examples

 This setup contains some of the Vanilla Blockly blocks along with some custom blocks to achieve ROS compatibility.
 Below defined custom blocks are available.

+To see custom block visuals, click [this link](https://github.com/usman125/robotont-blockly-client/tree/master/custom_block_visuals)

 ### ROS code scaffolding